Gregory de Vink: Biography

-In 2015, de Vink was champion of the Junior African Road Championships in road race and time trial.
+In 2015, de Vink became the champion of the Junior African Road Championships in road race and time trial.
 He also won the South African National Time Trial Championships at junior level.
 In September of that year, he finished 42nd in the time trial at the 2015 UCI Road World Championships in Richmond, Virginia, more than four minutes behind winner Leo Appelt.

 De Vink moved to the under-23 category in 2017 and joined the new team Leadout Aspire.
 During that summer, he participated in a few events in Belgium, winning in Sint-Niklaas on 22 July.
 The next year, he signed with the French team Vélo Club La Pomme Marseille.
 That year, he scored 3rd place at the South African Championships in the U21 category.
 On 14 July, he finished 8th in the Grand Prix de Charvieu-Chavagneux.
 Fifteen days later, he took 2nd in the Grand Prix de Cabannes, behind his teammate Jonathan Couanon.
 In September, he finished 3rd in the Tour de Maurice.

 In 2019, de Vink competed at the Provincial Championships of Western Cape, finishing 2nd in the time trial.
 He was also co-champion of the South African National Road Race Championships.
 Upon his return to France, he finished 12th in the final stage of the Boucles du Haut-Var.